yjunyeu/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
+NUS students

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts (e.g. classmates from different modules, CCA mates, etc)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: A fast and efficient contact management tool for NUS students.
+NUSConnect helps students quickly add, organise and find contacts with minimal effort.

 ### User stories